 By tracking performance, you can identify areas to focus on, improve upon, and invest in.
 There are many factors that play into an efficient warehouse, so it’s important to identify any areas of weaknesses, so you can optimise and improve accordingly.

 For instance, there have been many advancements in digital warehousing that help to cut out mundane tasks by automating them, which eliminates time-consuming manual work, saving thousands of man-hours.

 But maybe it’s not so much inefficiencies in how your team operates that’s causing inefficiencies, but rather your current warehouse setup.
-If you’re tracking the right KPIs, you might find that technology could help optimize your storage, as well as streamline order fulfillment workflows.
+If you’re tracking the right KPIs, you might find that technology could help optimise your storage, as well as streamline order fulfilment workflows.

 Overall, tracking warehouse KPIs can show you how to improve efficiency, whether it’s by implementing technology or improving internal processes.

 Warehouse KPIs can save retailers money

 Along with improving efficiencies, optimising areas of your warehouse operations that need improvement can help to optimise logistics costs.